poulet67/DCT-SALB/utilities/inventory generator/readme.txt

 All the utilities used to generate the tables used are provided, however they may not be necessary for most users.
 When new ammo and airframes are added to game, users are recommended to check the github/discord for the new entries to add to inventory tables

 Configuration:

+	Part 1: Region Configuration

+		Configure the various regions for your game state Any bases added to the initial state will be saved in ____ and bases.TBL

+	Part 2: Airbase and Base list generation

+		Copy bases.TBL from part 1 into the utilities/base list generator/bases folder (if not already placed there automatically) Load the .miz file for your mission into the mission editor and run the script utilities/base list generator/generate_list.lua
+		This will create a list called " ".tbl

+	Part 3: Inventory Generator

 		- Navigate the folder with the map you need.
+		- Configure options in option folder as you like

+		---OPTIONS----

-	- game.tbl
+		- game
 			-adds all "non-ED" game assets

+		- display names
+			-the default "ED" names are inconsistent and often terrible they can be replaced here for good readable output

-	- link.tbl
+		- links
 			- Since ED is so terrible at organizing assets, this table will allow various different weapons to be "linked"
-				-examples: Swedish Mavericks vs. AGM-65(or whatever) counterpart, various different 'tail types' of bombs on mosquito, bugs where various airframes have differently named weapons.
+					-examples: Swedish Aim-9s bugs where various airframes have differently named weapons, etc.
 					-This will add a "link" field to this entry when inventory is generated.
 When checked the DCT game logic checks this field, it will use the value linked to when performing inventory operations.
 					-the table provided by default represents my best attempt to capture and consolidate all the different cases that arise.
 					-if not exist, everything will have it's own entry

-	- set up configuration to your desire/needs the following files are provided
+		- store
+			- add configuration for store (wip)

+		---Configuration---

+			---Initial---

+			- default.json:
+				- This is the inventory table that will be given to every airbase specified as "default" in the .cfg file.
+				- if not exist, airbase/base will be empty

+			- x.json
+				- Named inventory states per 'specific' option in .cfg file
+				- These can be created manually using template found in template folder of top level inventories generator directory

 		- airbases.cfg

 			- Airbases settings file: